NiviDevs/plant-leaf-disease-classifier/README.md

 print(f"Using device: {device}")
 ```

-If you're seeing `cpu`, ensure that:
+If you're seeing `cpu` while having a compatible GPU, ensure that:

 * You have installed the correct version of `torch` with CUDA
 * NVIDIA drivers + CUDA toolkit are installed properly